The average salary for a Metallurgical Engineer is $76,979.

-Metallurgical Engineer Salary
+Metallurgical Engineer by

 Metallurgical engineering covers a wide area of responsibility; for example, those working in this field may be designing metal parts, studying the properties of metals, or solving problems in manufacturing.
 Extractive metallurgy deals with the separation of metals from ores, which involves multiple steps to successfully extract ores.
 Physical metallurgy involves studying the structure and physical properties of metals; this can involve creating an alloy such as steel from its component parts.
 T…Read more

 Metallurgical Engineer Tasks

 - Inspect current processes and provide problem solving and technical support.